szeckirjr/KWOCinC/README.md

 The goal of this project was to code a program that can generate a concordance from a text file, which is an alphabetical list of the principal words used in a text file, listing every instance of each word with its immediate context (line and line number).

+OBS: A version of this program also exists in Python, located in [this repo](https://github.com/szeckirjr/KWOCinPython).

 # Description of files in this directory

 * ```makefile```: Needed to build the assignment.
 In order to